 - Duck Creek Road/Electric Fence to Dam: 1.6 miles.
 River turns into flowage pond and marsh.
 Take-out is on a small access road off Hwy N.

 - Hwy N to Elk Road: 1.1 miles.
-The river completely moved here creating a really cool corridor (reviewed Jul 2015).
+The river completely moves east creating a really cool corridor.

-- Elk Road to Hwy 23: 2.1 miles.
-Traditionally a section with many log jams, this does get cleared out periodically by the local livery.
+- Elk Road to Hwy 23: 2.4 miles.
+Traditionally a section with many logjams, this does get cleared out periodically by the local livery.
 Hwy 23 is a poor access option.

-- Hwy 23 to Hwy C: 2.5 miles.
-Again, usually log jams but often cleared by by the locals and Hwy 23 is a poor access option.
+- Hwy 23 to Hwy C: 2.7 miles.
+Again, this usually has logjams but they are often cleared out by the locals.
+Hwy 23 is a poor access option.

-For further information on the Fox River, see my previous review.
+For further information on the Fox River, see my Fox River review.